 Now, you might be wondering, can you retake the SAT?
 The multiple test schedules and the information we have provided above should certainly suggest that you can re-take the test.
 You can re-take this test as many times as you want, so you can always try for a better score.
 Universities either use the highest score you got or use specific techniques to better process the data from your test results.

 On the other hand, it also matters how many times you take the SAT.
 While the College Board will be more than happy to let you re-take the test as many times as you want, the process will also be taxing for you.
 It can be mentally, emotionally, and financially exhausting so it might not be the best thing to do.

 Do you have to take the SAT multiple times?
 How many times should I take the SAT to reach my goals?
-It really depends on your performance, goals, and preparation.
+It really depends on your performance, goals, and preparation: get to know the SAT breakdown.
 If you took the exam early on and you didn’t do too well, a do-over would be great.
 Just make sure to do ample preparation this round so you can be sure to improve your scores.
 If you’re still not satisfied with the results you got and you still have time for another re-take, you can still go for it.

 You are not required to take the SAT several times, however.
 Taking it one to three times is the most common recommendation but you don’t really have to subject yourself repeatedly to this test.
 And if you intend to go over those numbers, it’s best that you do not exceed four times.

 Now that you have some idea about the SAT schedules, you’re ready to start thinking of when you should take the said exam.
 To help you arrive at a good conclusion, we’ve rounded up some questions that should help you decide how to go about this important part of the SAT.
 Check them out below:

 When can you start preparing for the SAT?